DiamondLightSource/pymalcolm/docs/developer_docs/messages.rst

 - endpoint
     List of strings specifying the path to the substructure of the Block that should be posted to.
-The first element will be the name of the Block, and the second will be the MethodMeta name.
+The first element will be the name of the Block, and the second will be the Method name.
 See :ref:`structure` for more details.
 - parameters
     Dictionary of parameters that should be Posted.
-The keys of the dictionary are string parameter names, and the types of the values should match those described in the ``takes`` element of the MethodMeta.
+The keys of the dictionary are string parameter names, and the types of the values should match those described in the ``takes`` element of the Method.
 See :ref:`structure` for details.

 .. container:: toggle